Layer One: Heroes of Power. Heroes of Culture.

 Mayon Reign: The Hero Who Knows

-The volcano sits at 2,463 meters above sea level, perfectly conical, the most active in the Philippines, and it waits.
-It builds pressure in silence.
+The volcano sits at 2,463 meters above sea level, perfectly conical, the most active in the Philippines.
 It accumulates heat beneath a surface that reads, to the casual observer, as stillness.
+Then it moves.
+And when it moves, the landscape changes.

 Bold.
 Blazing.
 Fiery.
-For the hero who keeps it cool — until it's time to erupt.
+For the hero who keeps it cool, until it’s time to erupt.

 Eagle Strike: The Hero Who Moves